Culturally relevant teaching: Maintaining relationships

-Using technology to promote CRT
+Using technology to promote culturally relevant teaching

 Optimistically, technology offers the unique chance for educators to bridge the curriculum of school to the 21st century learner, as culturally relevant teaching intends.
 The most significant barrier to the implementation of culturally relevant teaching has been the prevailing disconnect between school learning and the real-world needs of students – particularly minority students.
-Yet, when used correctly, "computer technology can provide students with an excellent tool for applying concepts in a variety of contexts, thereby breaking the artificial isolation of school subject matter from the real-world situations" Technology permeates the real-world environment of the 21st century student.
-It is literally integral in the culture of the digital native learner.
+Yet, when used correctly, "computer technology can provide students with an excellent tool for applying concepts in a variety of contexts, thereby breaking the artificial isolation of school subject matter from the real-world situations".
+Technology permeates the real-world environment of the 21st century student.
+It is integral in the culture of the digital native learner.
 According to their literature review, Conole et al. found that for today's students, technology is transferable, integrated, personalized, organized, adaptive, and pervasive.
 Today's student is continuously connected and in many cases far more of an expert than their teacher.
 Thus, if schools utilize technology, the curriculum becomes truly relevant and responsive to the learner of the 21st century.
 In school learning mirrors the learning they engage in outside of school.

 With technology, students possess the ability to connect and interact with colleagues, across the globe, who share their views and beliefs.
 In interviews, digital natives report that, "lost cost communication technologies such as Skype, MSN chat, and email were considered invaluable forms of communication".
 With technology, learners are able to form social groups and engage in cross-cultural interactions that provide instant feedback and learning challenges beyond the capacity of a single textbook, classroom, or neighborhood.
 These cross-cultural interactions, nearly impossible before global technologies, lead to the depth of questioning and critical thought needed to be successful in the 21st century, global society.
 In short, students use social networking and technological connections to connect with social and cultural peers but ultimately engage in interactions with members of a variety of cultural groups.
 These interactions can be quite empowering for modern learners.